-CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014
+CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014 (All amounts in Euro thousands unless otherwise stated)

 4. ANALYSIS BY SEGMENT

 All critical operating decisions are made by the Group's Executive Committee, which reviews the Group's internal reporting in order to assess performance and allocate resources.
 Management has determined the operating segments based on these reports.
 The committee evaluates the business performance using a number of parameters which may vary depending on its nature and maturity and by taking into account the prevailing business risks, cash flow needs as well as product and market considerations.